boostorg/boost/more/getting_started/windows.rst

 Install Visual Studio Binaries
 ------------------------------

-The installers will download and install pre-compiled binaries into the ``lib\`` subdirectory of the boost root, typically |default-root|\ ``\lib\``.
+The installers supplied by BoostPro Computing will download and install pre-compiled binaries into the ``lib\`` subdirectory of the boost root, typically |default-root|\ ``\lib\``.
 If you installed all variants of the Boost.Regex_ binary, you're done with this